Intensive driving lessons in Birmingham

 If you took a two hour lesson on each Monday and Wednesday then you could be at test standard in as little as 10 weeks (4 hours per week x 10 weeks = 40 hours).
 If you wanted to do a lesson each Monday, Wednesday and Friday then you’d be ready in around 6 weeks as taking lessons more regularly means you might forget less between lessons so could need less hours in total.

 I think this is a great way of learning to drive.
-As described in the video below, I won’t do lessons that are longer than 2 hours.
-It’s very tiring to both learn and teach driving.
-Just wait until you start learning and you’ll see that 2 hours a time is enough.
+I won’t do lessons that are longer than 2 hours.
+It’s very tiring to both learn and teach driving, when you start learning and you’ll see that 2 hours a time is enough.
 Any more is exhausting and can end up doing you more harm than good.

 Nothing is missed out on my intensive courses.
 They are just as detailed and thorough as my weekly driving lessons.